 6. Honourable Mention: The New Tumbarumba to Rosewood Rail Trail

 The Tumbarumba to Rosewood Rail Trail is New south Wales’ first official rail trail.
-A testament to the persistence of the lobby group Rail Trails for NSW and to how difficult it has been to get rail trials in NSW.
+A testament to the persistence of the lobby group Rail Trails for NSW and to how difficult it has been to get rail trails in NSW.
 That aside, this is a wonderful new cycling trail that deserves exploring.
 A sealed, off road rail trail stretching over 20kms.
 We haven’t as yet ridden this trail but images and reports make this a must ride list addition.
 We need to encourage more rail trails in NSW and so this trail gets a mention on this list.

 This list is by no means exhaustive.
 Whatever your style of riding, Australia is developing a variety of infrastructure and trails to suit any style of cycling trip.